 Previously, there existed numerous approaches from different countries which are targeted at having an accurate prediction in horse racing as well as generate stable profit under all circumstances.
-For instance, deep learning [12, 29], probabilistic programming [59], machine learning [16], etc., have been studied and applies in the field of horse racing prediction.
+For instance, deep learning [12, 29], probabilistic programming [47], machine learning [13], etc., have been studied and applies in the field of horse racing prediction.
 In contrast, as far as we know, multi-armed bandit algorithm has never been applied to any horse racing related predictions.
 Thus, in this project, we would like to explore the practicability of adopting multi-armed bandit algorithms in horse racing.
 Meanwhile, we would like to employ our own approach which is first predict the horse racing result with machine learning and investigate the betting strategy with multi-armed bandit algorithm.
-The reason of using machine learning for horse racing prediction instead of multi-armed bandit is that there is easier and straight forward approach for time prediction which has been studied previous [10].
+The reason of using machine learning for horse racing prediction which has been studied previous [7].
 Additionally, the accuracy of horse racing prediction with machine learning is acceptable based on the previous projects mentioned, so as to provide stable and reliable datasets for the training with multi-armed bandit algorithms.
 The reasons of choosing random forest and multi-armed bandit for exploring betting strategies would be discussed in chapter 4 and 5 respectively.